A LONG HIKE IN FANES-SENES-BRAIES PARK IN THE DOLOMITES

 Fanes-Senes-Braies Hike Route

-Here’s an overview of this great hike.
-And it visually explains hiking up to the plateau, across, through the Forcela de Medesc Shiarte and back down to San Cassiano.
+Here’s a look at this great hike.
+It visually explains hiking up to the plateau, across, through the Forcela de Medesc Shiarte and back down to San Cassiano.

 Dolomites map